graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 During the experiment there are effects which alter the measured intensity of the reflections, not least radiation damage, changes to beam intensity or illuminated volume or absorption within the sample.
-The purpose of `dials.scale` like all scaling programs is to attempt to correct for these effects by using the fact that symmetry related reflections should share a common intensity.
+The purpose of `dials.scale`, like all scaling programs, is to attempt to correct for these effects by using the fact that symmetry related reflections should share a common intensity.
 By default no attempt is made to merge the reflections - this may be done